ansys/ansys-templates/doc/source/user_guide/usage.rst

 .. code:: bash

-   pyansys-templates new <template_name>
+   ansys-templates new <template_name>

 For example, to create a new Python Package project with the pybasic template:

 .. code:: bash

-   pyansys-templates new pybasic
+   ansys-templates new pybasic

 You can see all templates available with ``pyansys-templates list``.
 Or, see more information about how to use this command with:

 .. code:: bash

-   pyansys-templates new --help
+   ansys-templates new --help

 Checking the Current Version
 ----------------------------